 Collection & Resources

-- Does the library offer the materials you need?
+- Does the library have the materials you’re looking for most of the time?

-- How would you rate the library’s digital resources (e.g., eBooks, online databases)?
+- How would you rate the library’s digital offerings (e-books, online databases, streaming, etc.)?

 - Excellent